What is owner financing?

 Owners are likely to charge a higher interest rate than a financial institution would.

 With owner financing, once a buyer and seller agree to the terms, the seller extends credit to the buyer.
 This amount is enough to cover the list price of the property, minus any down payment.
-The buyer will begin making monthly payments until the home is paid off.
-These payments usually begin within 30 days of closing the deal.
+The buyer makes monthly payments until the home is paid off; these payments usually begin within 30 days of closing the deal.

-It's important to note that the seller may or may not require a down payment.
-This will be entirely up to the property owner.
+It’s important to note that the seller may or may not require a down payment.
+This is entirely up to the property owner.

-Even though it's a simpler option, owner financing does not simply rely on a good-faith agreement between two parties.
-As part of the agreement, the buyer will sign a promissory note.
-This legal note will spell out specific details of the purchase, including repayment terms, interest rates and the consequences of defaulting.
+Even though it’s a simpler option than financing a home with a traditional mortgage loan, owner financing does not simply rely on a good-faith agreement between two parties.
+As part of the agreement, the buyer signs a promissory note.
+This legal note spells out specific details of the purchase, including repayment terms, interest rates and the consequences of defaulting.

 “Owner financing can be a great way for aspiring buyers to structure their purchase transactions.
 There are advantages and disadvantages to be mindful of, however,” said Shmuel Shayowitz, president and chief lending officer at Approved Funding in River Edge, New Jersey.